rhomobile/rhomobile-docs/docs/en/edge/guide/webcontainer.md

 When this application is launched on the device, it will attempt to connect to this URL.

 ## 5) Enabling RhoMobile APIs
 By default not all RhoMobile APIs are available to your application.
-API's and capabilities are included by defining `extensions` in the `build.yml` file.
+APIs and capabilities are included by defining `extensions` in the `build.yml` file.

 ### Default APIs
 By default the following APIs are included when building any application:
 [Application](../api/Application), [Database](../api/Database), [RhoFile](../api/File), [Log](../api/Log), [NativeMenubar](../api/NativeMenubar), [NativeTabbar](../api/NativeTabbar), [NativeToolbar](../api/NativeToolbar), [Navbar](..api/Navbar), [Network](../api/Network), [Notification](../api/Notification), [Orm](../api/Orm), [OrmModel](..api/OrmModel), [System](../api/system), [Webview](../api/webview)

-These api's are noted on their individual API reference pages under the extension: `coreapi`.
+These APIs are noted on their individual API reference pages under the extension: `coreapi`.
 You do not need to specify including this as it will automatically be included

 ### Licensed APIs
-A group of API's that are available under the `RhoElements` package require a license.
+A group of APIs that are available under the `RhoElements` package require a license.
 [Read More](licensing) about licensing.

 By including the following extension in the `build.yml` file you will enable the associated set(s) of APIs: